1. An Introduction to Moonstone

 Moonstone Through the Ages

 Moonstone has a long history and is known to have been used for thousands of years.
 In the high priest breastplate which is a religious garment worn during biblical times scholars believe white moonstone was the third stone in the second row.
-The Romans used it in jewellery and believed it was moonlight in a magical solid form whilst in Europe during the Middle Ages it was believed if you gazed at moonstone for long enough you would fall into a deep sleep that would predict the future.
+The Romans used it in jewellery and believed it was moonlight in a magical solid form.
+In Europe during the Middle Ages it was believed if you gazed at moonstone for long enough you would fall into a deep sleep that would predict the future.

 In India moonstone has long been considered to be a sacred stone and continues to be widely used amongst the general population today.
-During the early part of the 20th century moonstone was widely used in Art Nouveau jewellery.
+During the early part of the 20th century it was widely used in Art Nouveau jewellery.

 Some of the world's finest moonstone comes from Myanmar (formerly Burma) and Sri Lanka but deposits can also be found in Brazil, India, Madagascar, Mexico, Tanzania and the USA.